Lionsberg/lionsberg-wiki/Join The Platform.md

 2. Fill out the [[Manifesto Response Form]]
 3. On the Manifesto Response Form, click "yes" to joining the platform to request an invitation code

 From there, we will add you to the onboarding queue and send you a invitation code when The Platform is ready to welcome you in.
+The Platform is open to contributing [[Participants]] and [[Members]].

 As you become an active member of the [[Lionsberg Community]] and Platform, you'll play a vital role in the co-creation of the [[New World]], working alongside fellow [[Citizens]] in the pursuit of a more just, regenerative, and thriving future for all.